SamuelMoor-Smith/goodreads-recommender/README.md

 # How it works

 This project uses the OpenAI GPT-3 API (specifically, text-davinci-003) and Vercel Edge functions with streaming.
-It generates 5 cinema recommendations based on the form and user input, sends it to the GPT-3 API via a Vercel Edge function, then streams the response back to the application.
+It generates 5 book recommendations based on the form and user input, sends it to the GPT-3 API via a Vercel Edge function, then streams the response back to the application.
+The code was forked from [this repo](https://github.com/StephDietz/watch-this) for cinema recommendations.
+All book data is collected from the Google Books public API.

+An additional feature was added for extra personalization.
+A user can import their goodreads reading data after exporting it from [goodreads](https://help.goodreads.com/s/article/How-do-I-import-or-export-my-books-1553870934590).
+The recommended will then display the list of books the user is reading, has read, or wants to read.
+The user can then select up to 10 books that will be sent to GPT in order to further personalize the recommendations.

 # Running Locally